idontknowjs/gnome-websites-framework/README.md

 The GNOME UI library uses [Feather Icons](https://feathericons.com/) by default.

-The GNOME UI Documentation is developed using [Hugo](https://gohugo.io/) and Gitlab pages, and it uses a theme called [hugo-book](https://github.com/alex-shpak/hugo-book) and is available [here](https://teams.pages.gitlab.gnome.org/Engagement/websites/gnome-websites-framework/).
+The GNOME UI Documentation is developed using [Jekyll](https://jekyllrb.com/) and Gitlab pages, and it uses a theme called [Just The Docs](https://pmarsceill.github.io/just-the-docs/) and is available [here](https://teams.pages.gitlab.gnome.org/Engagement/websites/gnome-websites-framework/).

 The project documentation is placed in the `documentation` folder.